Jump to section:

 Ideally, owning a mixture of both, and in a range of ages and sizes, produces the most balanced portfolio.
 But that’s not always attainable for everyone’s financial means.

 For the smaller investor, Sovereigns is the best starting point.
-For those seeking simplicity and lowest purchase price, Britannias are the choice.
+For those seeking simplicity and the lowest purchase price, Britannias are the choice.

 Either way, you won’t go wrong when investing in gold Britannias or gold Sovereigns.
+Silver Britannia coins are also available.

 If you found this video helpful, check out 20 of our most watched videos.
 Don’t forget that our team are here if you need any guidance on buying gold coins.
 Our Directors Pick is a popular choice if you want to own a gold portfolio of mixed UK coins but prefer our expertise to pick a balanced choice.
 You can leave a message on our Contact Us page, call our team on 020 7060 9992, or engage in the live chat function on the website.